dojo/docs/dojo/forEach.rst

 .. code-block :: javascript
   :linenos:

-  dojo.forEach(queueEntries,
+  dojo.forEach(queueEntries, function(entry, i){
-    function(oneEntry, index, array) {
-      console.debug(oneEntry + " at index " + index);
-    }
-  );
+    console.debug(entry, "at index", i);
+  });

-Like dojo.connect, we use an anonymous function here to define the operation.
-This function must accept between one and three arguments.
-The first argument is the value of each value in the array in turn, the second is the current index or position in the array, and the third argument is the array itself.
+We use an anonymous function to define the operation.
+This function is always passed 3 arguments: the current item value, the index in the list being iterated over, an a reference to the list itself.

-For this simple loop, forEach isn't anything exciting.
-But combined with other Dojo functions, especially dojo.query(), it becomes remarkably useful.
-Consider this snippet, which disables all SELECT tags on the page:
+For this simple loop, `dojo.forEach` isn't anything exciting.
+But combined with other Dojo functions, especially `dojo.query() <dojo/query>`_, it becomes remarkably useful.
+Consider this snippet, which disables all ``<select>`` tags on the page:

 .. code-block :: javascript
   :linenos:

   dojo.forEach(
-    dojo.query("select", document),
+    dojo.query("select"),
     function(selectTag) {
       selectTag.disabled = true;
     }